-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY STATEMENT CONCERNING FORWARD-LOOKING STATEMENTS

 This prospectus, including the documents incorporated by reference in it, contains forward-looking statements with respect to our financial condition, results of operations and business.
+These statements may be made directly in this document or they may be made part of this document by reference to other documents filed with the SEC, which is known as "incorporation by reference."
 You can find many of these statements by looking for words such as "believes," "expects," "anticipates," "estimates," "intends," "plans" or similar expressions in this prospectus or the documents incorporated by reference.
+Unless the context otherwise requires or as otherwise specified, references in this prospectus to "Vornado," "we," "us" or "our" refer to Vornado Realty Trust and its subsidiaries, including Vornado Realty L.P., except where we make clear that we mean only the parent company, Vornado Realty Trust.
+In addition, we sometimes refer to Vornado Realty L.P. as the "Operating Partnership."

 These forward-looking statements are subject to numerous assumptions, risks and uncertainties.
-Factors that may cause actual results to differ materially from those contemplated by the forward-looking statements include, among others, the following possibilities:
+Factors that may cause actual results to differ materially from those contemplated by the forward-looking statements include, among others, those listed under the caption "Risk Factors" in this prospectus as well as the following possibilities:

-- national, regional and local economic conditions; - consequences of any armed conflict involving, or terrorist attack against, the United States; - our ability to secure adequate insurance; - local conditions such as an oversupply of space or a reduction in demand for real estate in the area; - competition from other available space; - whether tenants consider a property attractive; - the financial condition of our tenants, including the extent of tenant bankruptcies or defaults; - whether we are able to pass some or all of any increased operating costs we experience through to our tenants; - how well we manage our properties; - increased interest rates; - increases in real estate taxes and other expenses;
+- national, regional and local economic conditions; - consequences of any armed conflict involving, or terrorist attack against, the United States; - our ability to secure adequate insurance; - local conditions such as an oversupply of space or a reduction in demand for real estate in the area; - competition from other available space;

-- decreases in market rental rates; - the timing and costs associated with property improvements and rentals; - changes in taxation or zoning laws; - government regulations; - our failure to continue to qualify as a real estate investment trust; - availability of financing on acceptable terms or at all; - potential liability under environmental or other laws or regulations; and - general competitive factors.
+- whether tenants consider a property attractive; - the financial condition of our tenants, including the extent of tenant bankruptcies or defaults; - whether we are able to pass some or all of any increased operating costs through to our tenants; - how well we manage our properties; - fluctuations in interest rates; - changes in real estate taxes and other expenses; - changes in market rental rates; - the timing and costs associated with property improvements and rentals; - changes in taxation or zoning laws; - government regulation; - availability of financing on acceptable terms or at all; - potential liability under environmental or other laws or regulations; and - general competitive factors.

 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Our future results, financial condition and business may differ materially from those expressed in these forward-looking statements.
 Many of the factors that will determine these items are beyond our ability to control or predict.
 For these statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
-You are cautioned not to place undue reliance on our forward-looking statements, which speak only as of the date of this prospectus or the date of the applicable document incorporated by reference.
+You are cautioned not to place undue reliance on our forward-looking statements, which speak only as of the date of this prospectus or, if applicable, the date of the applicable document incorporated by reference.